 Make the effort quickly and become a wise man.
-The matter is crucial and brooks no delay, so Buddha is telling us to make the effort quickly, not “work up to it” or wait until we are “ready,” but begin at full steam and keep it up from there.
+The matter is crucial and brooks no delay, so Buddha is telling us to make the effort quickly, not work up to it or wait until we think we are ready, but begin at full steam and keep it up from there.
 We are to become wise, not “devotees” or “serious seekers” and such sentimental identities.
 Wisdom alone will suffice, and everything else blocks it.

 Cleansed of your faults and now without blemish, you will go to the heavenly land of the saints.
 If we do not manage Nirvana in this life, we can rise to the Pure Lands (Shuddhavasa) beyond rebirth.
 But only if we are cleansed of all faults and without blemish.

 I cannot help but reflect on how in my childhood we used to sing in church:

 Heaven is a holy place,

 From defilement kept secure–

 When your life on earth is past,

 Have the life of Christ within–

 This does not sound any different from what Buddha has just said, does it?
 Certainly the understanding of Buddha and the sincere piety of Charles W. Naylor–who, by the way was one of America’s greatest hidden healers–were not to be compared, but the same fundamental truth was expressed by both.
 We must have the life of Buddha-Christ within; then we are assured of freedom from the prison of this world, “that, when ye fail, they may receive you into everlasting habitations” (Luke 16:9).